Sir-Chi/MCBingo/README.md

 Minecraft BINGO was the creation of Dr. Brian Lorgon111.
 He made the original versions.
 His twitter can be found [here](https://twitter.com/lorgon111).
 His original version of Bingo can be found on it's website [here](http://www.playminecraftbingo.com).

-This new 1.16 version has been made from scratch by myself, with permission from Brian.
+These new versions found here (for minecraft 1.16-1.17+) have been made from scratch by myself, with permission from Brian.

 This was kindly play tested by the Forgotten Turtles!